Taylorbrad/HangmanChallenge/README.md

 # Hangman Challenge

-I decided to a web version of hangman in the Flutter framework for this project
+I decided to do a web version of hangman in the Flutter framework for this project

 TO RUN WEBPAGE: